galexrt/galexrt.github.io/content/about.md

 ***

-This site has been built using [Hugo](https://gohugo.io/) with a customized version of the ["Call me Sam" Hugo theme by @victoriadrake](https://github.com/victoriadrake/hugo-theme-sam).
+This site has been built using [Hugo](https://gohugo.io/) with a heavily customized version of the ["Call me Sam" Hugo theme by @victoriadrake](https://github.com/victoriadrake/hugo-theme-sam).